duckduckgo/zeroclickinfo-fathead/README.md

 Output Formats
 --------------

+Please name the output file project.tsv (tab delimited) but do not store the data file(s) in the repository (as noted above).

 The output format from parse.xx depends on the type of content.
 In any case, it should be a tab delimited file, with one line per entry.
 Usually there is no need for newline characters, but if there is a need for some reason, escape them with a backslash like \\n.

 For programming reference, the fields are: